Dzenly/tia/readme.md

 * more compatibility with continues integration systems.

 To don't blow up versions for now I am not following SEMVER rules.
-I add new functionality and bug fixing as the 'patch' version part, and changes which break backward compatibility as the 'minor' version part.
+I change the 'patch' version part at adding new functionality and bug fixes, and change the 'minor' version part at changes which break backward compatibility.

 After 1.0.0 (it is planned as of June 2016) version I will follow SEMVER strictly.